 Now that we covered the basics between Chapter 7 and Chapter 13 bankruptcy, let’s dig into Chapter 7 qualification as it’s a very important element about a Chapter 7 bankruptcy.

 An important measure of whether you qualify for a Chapter 7 bankruptcy is based on what’s called the means test.
 There are two main parts of the means test.

-The first part to measure qualification uses the bankruptcy form that compares your average monthly income and compares it to a set median income based on household size and income amount for California.
+The first part to measure qualification uses the bankruptcy form that compares your average monthly income and compares it to a set median income based on household size and income limit.

 Once you take the calculator, you will get the results that show a Chapter 7 bankruptcy qualification estimate like the one below.
-If you are below the median, you may have a good chance to qualify for a Chapter 7 bankruptcy in California.
+If you are below the median, you may have a good chance to qualify for a Chapter 7 bankruptcy.
 If you don't, let's cover that next.

 Not necessarily.
-There are chances that you could still qualify for a Chapter 7 bankruptcy even if your income is greater than then California's median income for means testing.
+There are chances that you could still qualify for a Chapter 7 bankruptcy even if your income is greater than then the state's median income for means-testing.

 What's next?
 There's part 2 of the means test that uses this bankruptcy form.
 We just built an above-median Chapter 7 bankruptcy calculator to help you estimate whether you qualify even if you are above the median.
 Send us a message if you're interested to try the calculator.

 Let's say the calculator estimates that you may qualify for a Chapter 7 bankruptcy.
 Well, you may be thinking of how you can afford a Chapter 7 bankruptcy if you can't afford your current monthly obligations.